beamsummit/contribute-berlin-2019/README.md

 How to start contributing to Beam!

+Do also see Aizhamal's and Riona's talk that led up to this one, it is found [here](link-to-video-once-available)

 | TIME | Activity |
 | :--- | :--- |
 | 10:15 - 11:00 | Presentation on contributing, getting setup |